YINI-lang/YINI-spec/YINI-Specification.md

 YINI supports explicit string **concatenation** using the plus sign (`+`).

 Concatenation joins two or more operands into a single string value.
-The result of concatenation is always a single string value.
+The result of concatenation is always a string.

 **Example:**
 ```yini